Honor Power

 Main Differences

-• Water resistance is Water resistant on Honor Power and Waterproof on Motorola Edge 60 Pro.
+• Water resistance is rated as water resistant on Honor Power and waterproof on Motorola Edge 60 Pro.

 • Screen size is 6.78″ on Honor Power and 6.7″ on Motorola Edge 60 Pro.